D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 It would be possible to satify all the requirements except the cost requirement.
 - you must keep costs to a minimum

-In particvular, with this plan the app may scale to up to 100 instances.
+In particular, with this plan the app may scale to up to 100 instances.

 ---